Perfect snow conditions for cross-country skiing. The ski tracks are 'pressed' each day by grooming machines creating a smooth surface.

 Think of a walking or running motion with skinny lightweight skis on your feet.
 The difference is that the skis give you a longer stride than you would gain from running or walking as they allow you to ‘glide’ across the ground.

 People from the United Kingdom often refer to this type of skiing as ‘cross-country’, but it is also known as ‘Nordic’ as it hails from Scandinavia.
 Other names are ‘ski de fond’ in France, ‘sci di fondo’ in Italy, ‘langlauf’ in Germany, and ‘langrenn’ in Norway.

 This list of names can cause confusion amongst would be skiers, so just think of ‘cross-country’ as travelling on snow under your own steam with lightweight boots, skis, and poles and accept that it has various names.

 Classic style or Skate stylE

 There is then a sub-division within ‘cross-country’.
 Stick with me; it doesn’t have to be complicated.
-You have two choices, you may choose to try either ‘classic’ the original form of ‘cross-country’ or ‘skate’, which is an offshoot and uses a different technique and slightly different equipment.
+You have two choices, you may choose to ski in the ‘classic’ style, which is the original form of ‘cross-country’, or ‘skate’, which is an offshoot and uses a different technique and slightly different equipment.

 At Tracks and Trails our trips focus on ‘classic’ OR ‘skate’.
-In the following film you will see a good example of the two styles of ‘cross-country’ which we teach, both ‘classic’, which is for journeying, and ‘skate’ which is your gym work out.
+In the following short film you will see an example of the two styles of ‘cross-country’ which we teach, both ‘classic’, which is for journeying, and ‘skate’ which is your gym work out.

 Why try ‘cross-country’ skiing?